boddiegoat7/Note-taker/README.md

     https://github.com/boddiegoat7/Note-taker

     and opening in vs code.

+ - Open the terminal and use "npm i" to install tha packages.
+      - npm i express
+      - npm install uuid

-Use the "node server" to startthe server and to be able to get routes using insomnia.
+ - Use the "node server" to start the server and to be able to get routes using insomnia.

--Also clicking the link below will alow u to vist the heroku ink for the project:
+ - Also clicking the link below will alow u to vist the heroku ink for the project:

     https://stark-escarpment-81314.herokuapp.com/